-Only the Committee Chairperson and its members are entitled to attend Committee meetings.
+The Committee Chairperson and its members attend Committee meetings.
 The Committee will decide if non-members should attend in relation to a specific meeting or agenda item.
 The Committee will invite the internal and external auditors, managers or staff, or other parties to attend its meeting in respect of its consideration of matters requiring such attendance.